 Our Science Vision (Intent)

-At St Joseph’s, we aim to provide a curriculum which encourages our children to follow their own interests and which enthuses and inspires them to be inquisitive learners with skills that enable them to move into the world with a passion for life-long learning.
+At St Joseph’s, we provide a curriculum which encourages our children to be inquisitive learners with skills that enable them to move into the world with a passion for life-long learning.

 Our Science Practice (Implementation)

 At St Joseph’s, teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

 Science is taught in planned and arranged units by the class teacher, following the Deepening Understanding scheme of work which covers all of the National Curriculum Science objectives.
 Our science units are sequenced to allow for children to build on their previous learning, utilise the natural environment and sometimes to allow for a thematic approach to deepen the children's understanding and to make contextual links.

 Key vocabulary is introduced at the beginning of each unit through an age-appropriate activity, as well as being displayed on the unit’s knowledge organiser and on the half term’s homework grid.
 This approach means that children are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves when they begin their work

 Each lesson begins with a recap of previous related knowledge using the ‘Remember the Science’ slides.
 This helps children to retrieve what they have learnt previously, and ensures that new knowledge is taught in the context of previous learning to promote a shift in long term memory.

 The ‘Wonder Wall’ is used throughout each unit of work to allow for children to practise their deeper thinking skills, as well as to engage children in thoughtful discussions about their learning.
 This also gives the teacher an opportunity to address any misconceptions and to assess the children’s prior and wider knowledge of each unit.